Permaculture Design Certificate Course

 Residential accredited 72 hour Permaculture Design Certificate course, a high quality 2 week course run by us since 2012 on the self sufficient Kendall Permaculture Farm.

 The Permaculture Design Certificate is a 72 hour theoretical course based on Bill Mollison’s Designers Manual.
 It teaches how we can use today’s tools and technology to create a more sustainable and equitable world for all species.
 Permaculture is more than just gardening, it is a design system for a truly sustainable and self sufficient lifestyle.
-The course is run by the Permaculture Research Institute Sunshine Coast Inc., taught by Tom Kendall and your certificate is accredited by PRI Australia, recognised and well regarded world wide.
-Our residential course (at Kendall Permaculture Farm) is capped at 15 students.
+The course is run by the PermEco Inc., taught by Tom Kendall and your certificate is accredited by PRI Australia, recognised and well regarded world wide.
+Our residential course (at Kendall Permaculture Farm) is capped at 20 students.

-We involve our residential Permaculture Design Certificate course students in the running of the farm and include a lot of hands on activities.
-As a PDC student you will be involved in the daily routines that come with running a Permaculture farm.
-This is why we limit our residential course intake to 15 people per PDC only.
+We involve our residential Permaculture Design Certificate course students in some of the running of the farm and include a lot of hands on activities.
+As a PDC student you will be involved in the daily routines that come with running a Permaculture farm and living in a community style environment.
+This is why we limit our residential course intake to 20 people per PDC only.
 Learn to milk a cow, separate cream, make butter, cheese and yoghurt, feed our biogas bio-digester, look after chickens and goats, see holistic animal management in action, make compost, survey the land for earth works, eat healthy food produced on the farm and much, much more!
 By involving our students in the daily runnings of the farm, the learning experience during the 2 weeks will be enhanced, as well as give everyone the feeling of belonging to a community and strengthening the bond of the group.

 - Our courses are non-denominational; we do not include any spiritual practices and welcome people from all cultural, spiritual and religious backgrounds.
 The course material is science and observation based.